iglesiasmarianod/openvario-ahrs/README.md

 John Wells

-A work in progress driver for the MPU9150 chip that is currently sitting unused in the [OpenVario Glide Computer](http://www.openvario.org).
+A driver for the MPU9150 chip that is currently unused in the [OpenVario Glide Computer](http://www.openvario.org).

-Currently, the driver aims to provide output compatible with the XCSoar LevilAHRS driver.
+The driver provides output compatible with the XCSoar LevilAHRS driver on TCP port 2000.

-Ultimately, once proven, the code will be combined into the OpenVario sensord and sensorcal source trees.